AradhyaNepal/PocketA3/README.md

  - While integrating, I also have to maintain the backend too, and add new features.
 Basically, it's in the maintenance phase.
  - Since I am already doing Flutter on office projects too, from this phase I will "deprecate" Flutter on all of my practice projects.
    It might sound controversial but, I must expand myself to "long-term support with legacy" mobile stack.
 In the future, most probably till I die I wanna be a full-stack mobile developer, so I cannot fully depend on Flutter.
 Flutter is my first love which helped me to build my career, but I need backup.
- - But don't worry, In a career that is 1/3 of my life, I still doing Flutter to build cross-platform apps.
-I will not lose my thousands of hours and competitive advantage of professional experience on Flutter.
+ - But don't worry regarding Flutter, in a career (that is 1/3 of my life) I will still be doing Flutter to build cross-platform mobile apps.
+I will not dump to easily lose my thousands of hours and competitive advantage of professional experience on Flutter.

 2025 Jan, Feb, Mar, Apr:
   - Till this time I hope Apple launches Mac Mini with M3 or with M4.
 If yes I will buy it, if not, I will buy a Macbook Air base model but with the latest M chip recently launched.